Page updated May 05, 2008

 For more information on PAMS jingles, go to the PAMS Website.

-For more information on Pepper-Tanner and TM jingles, go to the Jones TM Website.
+For more information on Pepper-Tanner and TM jingles, go to the TM Studios Website.

 For more information on JAM jingles, go to the JAM Website.